peristron/testqurade/README.md

 - Existing non-`.TO` holdings appear in the overview but are never automatically sold.
 - The app does not deposit money and cannot exceed contribution room through a deposit.
-- Every execution batch refreshes balances and positions, validates quantities and cash, checks that quotes are within 10% of proposed limits, and calls Questrade's impact endpoint before submission.
+- Every execution batch refreshes balances and positions, validates quantities and cash, checks that quotes are within 10% of proposed limits, and calls QT's impact endpoint before submission.

 ## Tests